TatyanaDolgova/rsschool-cv/cv.md

 ---

 ## About myself:
+ Hi, there.
 I'm 29 years old.
 Programming  is still my hobby.
 I like to learn new things in this field every day.
 ---

 ## Skills and Proficiency:

 * HTML5
 * CSS3
-* JavaScript Basics
+* JavaScript
 * Git, GitHub
 * Figma
+* Gulp
+* WebPack
+* Bootstrap
+* JQuery

 ---